Legal status of fictional pornography depicting minors: Japan

-Pornographic art depicting fictional underage characters (such as lolicon, shotacon) is legal in Japan, even when realistic.
-The last law proposed against it was introduced on May 27, 2013 by the Liberal Democratic Party, the New Komei Party and the Japan Restoration Party that would have made possession of sexual images of individuals under 18 illegal with a fine of 1 million yen (about US$10,437) and less than a year in jail.
-The Japanese Democratic Party, along with several industry associations involved in anime and manga protested against the bill saying "while they appreciate that the bill protects children, it will also restrict freedom of expression".
+Pornographic art inspired by fictional underage characters (such as lolicon, shotacon) is legal in Japan, even when realistic.
+The last law proposed against it was introduced on May 27, 2013, by the Liberal Democratic Party, the New Komei Party and the Japan Restoration Party that would have made possession of sexual images of individuals under 18 illegal with a fine of 1 million yen (about US$10,437) and less than a year in jail.
+The Japanese Democratic Party, along with several industry associations involved in anime and manga, protested against the bill, saying "while they appreciate that the bill protects children, it will also restrict freedom of expression".
 The law was ultimately passed in June 2014 after the regulation of lolicon anime/manga was removed from the bill.
 This new law went into full effect in 2015 banning real life child pornography.

-Supporters of regulating simulated pornography in Japan claim to advocate human rights and children's rights such as the Convention on the Rights of the Child.
+Supporters of regulating simulated pornography in Japan claim to advocate human rights and children's rights such as the UN Convention on the Rights of the Child.
 Opponents such as the Japan Federation of Bar Associations also claim to advocate for the rights of children, pointing out the decreasing numbers in sexually motivated crimes are due to simulated materials providing an outlet to those who would otherwise seek material depicting actual children.
 Arguments made against a ban include manga creator and artist Ken Akamatsu who stated that "There is also no scientific evidence to prove that so-called 'harmful media' increases crime".
-The definitions of obscenity, specifically written in law as "arouses or stimulates the viewer's sexual desire", have also been argued as ambiguous.
+The use of the term 'drawings', as written in the 1999 bill regarding the ban on child pornography, has been argued as ambiguous.